Energy efficiency in Thermal utilities

 Waste-gas loss, also known as flue gas or stack loss, is made up of the heat that cannot be removed from the combustion gases inside the furnace.
 The reason is heat flows from the higher temperature source to the lower temperature heat receiver.

+Air infiltration.
 Excess air does not necessarily enter the furnace as part of the combustion air supply.
 It can also infiltrate from the surrounding room if there is a negative pressure in the furnace.
 Because of the draft effect of hot furnace stacks, negative pressures are fairly common, and cold air slips past leaky door seals, cracks and other openings in the furnace.
 Figure 4.15 illustrates air infiltration from outside the furnace.
 Every time the door is opened, considerable amount of heat is lost.
 Economy in fuel can be achieved if the total heat that can be passed on to the stock is as large as possible.

 The efficiency of furnace can be assessed by measuring the amount of heat added to the stock and the heat in the fuel consumed, on a batch/day basis as relevant